 BECU's Balance Transfer Benefits

 At BECU, both our Visa and Cash Back Visa cards have low APR rates, no annual fees, and balance transfers with an introductory 0% interest for 12 months*, after which your interest rate will be from 8.90% to 22.90%.
 We stand by our commitment to rewarding good financial habits.
-If your credit score improves, you may qualify for lower credit card rates via our Loan Reprice program.
+If your credit score improves, not only might you see improvements to your FICO score, but you may qualify for lower credit card rates via our Loan Reprice program.